-Russia has certainly carved out a niche in the Western imagination, but our assumptions about this vast and complicated country tend to be shaky at best.
+Russia has certainly carved out a niche in the Western imagination, but our assumptions about this vast and complicated country tend to be shaky at best, especially because many well-known facts about Russia are filtered through a Hollywood-tinted lens.
 For example, not all Russians have a daily habit of solemnly drinking vodka with their dinner.
 In Mother Russia, vodka drink you, as a matter of fact.

 So how much do you actually know about Russian culture?
 Watch this video to find out how well you can separate fact from fiction — or just keep reading below to test your knowledge.